robot-perception-group/tcn-updrafts-estimator/README.md

 conda activate tcn-updrafts-estimator
 tensorboard --logdir=runs  # Assuming that you execute this command in the code directory
 ```
 Once you can see *TensorBoard* in your web browser, click on the tab *TEXT* to compare the TCN's estimates with the true updraft properties from the dataset.

+#### Format of the output estimates:

 The TCN outputs the estimates, which are normalized as specified in the config file, in the following order:

 `[north pos. updraft #1, east pos. updraft #1, strength updraft #1, spread updraft #1, north pos. updraft #2, east pos. updraft #2, strength updraft #2, spread updraft #2, ...]`

-Output values of `-1` indicate that no more updrafts were detected.
-For example, if only one updraft was encountered, the values of `north pos. updraft #2, east pos. updraft #2, strength updraft #2, spread updraft #2, ...` will be approx. `-1`.
+Output values of -1 indicate that no more updrafts were detected.
+For example, if only one updraft was encountered, the values of `north pos. updraft #2, east pos. updraft #2, strength updraft #2, spread updraft #2, ...` will be approximately -1.